 German Shepherd

-German Shepherds are generally healthy dogs, but like all breeds, they are prone to certain genetic health issues, including:
+German Shepherds are generally healthy dogs, but like all breeds, they are prone to many health issues and certain genetic health issues, including:

 • Hip and Elbow Dysplasia: A common genetic condition in which the joints do not develop properly, leading to arthritis and pain.
 Regular checkups and proper exercise can help manage this condition.